-Mr. Lou Vasquez received his Bachelor of Science degree in Electrical Engineering from Drexel University in 1994 and continued his education with coursework towards a Masters in Applied Physics at the Johns Hopkins Whiting School of Engineering.
+Mr. Vasquez received his Bachelor of Science in Electrical Engineering from Drexel University in 1994 and continued his education with coursework towards a Master of Applied Physics at the Johns Hopkins Whiting School of Engineering.
 He pursued interests in the application of engineering and physics through work in satellite and telemetry data systems, radar clutter reduction techniques, improved language identification algorithms, and statistical analysis tools for climatological data.

 Nelson, B. R., O. P. Prat, and L. Vasquez, 2015: Precipitation Climate Data Records.
-2015 AGU fall meeting, San Francisco, CA, 14-18 December, 2015.
+2015 AGU fall meeting, San Francisco, CA, December 14-18, 2015.

 Prat, O. P., B. R. Nelson, S. E. Stevens, E. Nickl, and L. Vasquez, 2015: Toward the development of an evaluation framework of climate data records for precipitation.
-2015 NOAA Climate Data Record (CDR) Program Annual Meeting, Asheville, NC, 3-7 August 2015.
+2015 NOAA Climate Data Record (CDR) Program Annual Meeting, Asheville, NC, August 3-7, 2015.

 Prat, O. P., B. R. Nelson, L. Vasquez, R. Ferraro, S. Rudlosky, and J. J. Wang, 2014: Evaluation of satellite based Quantitative Precipitation Estimates (QPEs) over CONUS (2002-2012): Comparison with surface and radar precipitation datasets.
-7th Workshop of the International Precipitation Working Group (IPWG), Tsukuba, Japan, November 17-21 2014.
+7th Workshop of the International Precipitation Working Group (IPWG), Tsukuba, Japan, November 17-21, 2014.